-At Den of Geek, we have spoken once or twice about our appreciation for action cinema powerhouse that is Jason Statham.
+At Den of Geek, we have spoken once or twice about our appreciation for action movie theater powerhouse that is Jason Statham.
 Simply put, we’re fans of his work.

 With the release of the delightfully violent Homefront imminent, The Stath’s third starring role of the year, and with more coming from him in 2014 (including Expendables and Fast And Furious sequels), there was much to discuss.
 Here’s how it went…

 Homefront is coming out in the UK.
-I’ve just seen the film, I thought it was really, really good.
+I’ve just seen the movie, I thought it was really, really good.

 Oh, you saw the movie, yeah?